 As mentioned we are working on improving our project monitoring and linking to our P6 plans.
 We are doing this by setting up user stories and milestones for each instrument for the associated Instrument Data Scientist to track.
 These user stories will often depend on activities in multiple DMSC groups or even groups at ESS outside DMSC and hence serve to ensure that nothing vanishes in the potential gaps between groups and that the user perspective is properly accounted for.
 The milestones can be directly linked to P6 and serves to have the DMSC work packages tracked in the ESS system.
 Although these user stories and milestones are depending on activities in the development teams we have decided to not systematically link these dependencies in our JIRA system to avoid spending more time on bookkeeping than on actually progressing.
 Instead we indicate which group the activity is depending on.
 In parallel with this, the P6 plan for DMSC also needs to be modified to account for the way project monitoring is being done at ESS.

 The development of these user stories and milestones are still ongoing, but an example of how this can look like is illustrated in Figure 2.
 LoKI is here used as front runner, but the expectation is to have similar plans up running for the other instrument data scientists by February 1, 2023 including associated milestones in P6.
+Ideally, we want automated tests to tell us if the functionality behind a milestone or user story is broken or not.

 Staffing